 The best part, the Array Lock by Hampton comes with a built-in solar panel.
 Instead of constantly replacing the lock’s batteries, the solar panel is always recharging the two lithium-polymer batteries.
 Users can set a six-digit access code, or the alternative of setting one time passes on a schedule to a specific day and time.

-Though Array connects directly to your Wi-Fi it does not support Z-Wave connection.
+Though Array connects directly to your Wi-Fi it does not support the Z-Wave connection.
 To ease the control system, you can manage it via the Array app on your mobile – iOS or Android.
 Here, you can check the lock status and even lock and unlock the electric door lock.
 A major plus point being that4 the app supports an unlimited number of users.

 2. August Smart Lock and August Smart Lock Pro